When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 you know, just movement society

-along, right, So we can be
+So we can be better.

-We don't, we can be better.
+We can be better.

 I'm just going to say that.